uynilo9/unipfp/readme.md

 deno playwright install chromium
 ```

-3. Rename the `.env.example` file to `.env` and fill in the fields.
+3. Rename the `.env.example` file to `.env` and fill in the fields:
 ```sh
 mv .env.example .env
 ```